37 Military Hospital

-The 37 Military Hospital is a specialist hospital located in Accra, on the main road between the Kotoka International Airport and central Accra.
+The 37 Military Hospital is a specialist hospital located in Accra, on the main road between the Accra International Airport and central Accra.
 It is the largest military hospital in the Republic of Ghana.
 It was named "37" because it was the 37th military hospital to be built in the British colony of West Africa.
 The hospital is also known for the story of the bats who never left their chief.

-History
+Background and History

 The hospital was originally established in 1941 by a British military officer, General George Giffard, as a military hospital to provide treatment for troops injured in the Second World War.
 At the same time, Giffard also arranged the creation of the 52 Military Hospital at Takoradi, although this was later relocated to India.
 The hospital's name at this time was No. 37 General Hospital; it was changed to 37 Military Hospital of the Gold Coast in 1956.
 The hospital was later expanded and opened to the public, although the hospital continues to be staffed primarily by military personnel.
 In 2011, during a national strike by doctors in public hospitals, the Ministry of Health donated GH ¢230,000 of medical supplies to the hospital to enable it to continue treating an increased number of patients.
 During this 19-day strike, the number of patients admitted to the hospital doubled.

 In the aftermath of the 2015 Accra explosion amid the 2015 Accra floods, so many bodies were taken to the hospital that the morgue was overwhelmed.
 The explosion killed over 150 people.